docarray/docarray/docs/user_guide/storing/index_elastic.md

 ## Filter

 You can filter your documents by using the `filter()` or `filter_batched()` method with a corresponding filter query.
-The query should follow the [query language of Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-filter-context.html).
+The query should follow [Elastic's query language](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-filter-context.html).

 The `filter()` method accepts queries that follow the [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) and consists of leaf and compound clauses.